Travel details

 Breakfast

-After breakfast, please enjoy the lodge and the scenery.
+After breakfast, enjoy the lodge and the scenery.

 -

-Visit the castles of Gondar's successive emperors.
-The Fasiladas Palace, Kusquam Church (the famous explorer James Bruce is said to have lived here in the 1770s).
+Tour the castles of Gondar's emperors, including Fasiladas Palace and Kuskawum Church (where the famous explorer James Bruce is said to have lived in the 1770s).

-Debre Berhane Selassie Church (Debre Berhane Selassie) is filled with murals on its walls and ceilings, and the angel faces painted on the ceiling are a common motif in Ethiopian design.
+Debre Berhane Selassie Church is filled with murals on its walls and ceilings; the angel faces painted on the ceiling are a common motif in Ethiopian design.

 [English Guide]